idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityWhiterunIdle.md

 - Ah, what a heartbreaking sight.
 I remember the Gildergreen in full bloom.
 - A good thing you restored the Gildergreen.
 Brightens the whole city.
 - From death comes life.
 A good choice you made.
 I look forward seeing the sapling grew to old beauty.
-- Surrounded by farms an good hunting grounds.
+- Surrounded by farms and good hunting grounds.
 You'll always find fresh food here.
 - Adrianne is an excellent blacksmith.
 - Adrianne is an excellent blacksmith.
 But the Nords only see Proventus' daughter in her.
 - Ah, the Drunken Huntsman.
 A cozy little place to spend the evening.
 And get hunting equipment.